 Vanguard is user-friendly and gives trading ideas.
 Its data is based on asset fundamentals.
 It uses fundamental data and has various research tools.

-As Vanguard is regulated by SEC and FINRA, it has a high level of investor protection.
-All the customers of Vanguard are protected by the SIPC, the US investor protection scheme.
+As it is regulated by SEC and FINRA, Vanguard has a high level of investor protection.
+All the customers are protected by the SIPC, the US investor protection scheme.
 It protects against the loss of securities and cash.
-It covers notes, bonds, stocks, mutual funds, company shares, and registered securities.
+Vanguard covers notes, bonds, stocks, mutual funds, company shares, and registered securities.
 It does not offer negative balance protection.

 Vanguard has fair production quality and provides education videos for its customers.
 It also provides webinars and quality educational articles.
 It contains good quality content targeting its audience and making them knowledgeable and smart.
 It also has podcasts and other downloadable videos featuring various topics regarding broking and finance.

-Vanguard dominates the investment business and is one of the biggest US stockbrokers.
+According to Vanguard review, this firm dominates the investment business and is one of the biggest US stockbrokers.
 It provides a free ETF, and the account opening is easy and digital.
 It has a tremendous amount of planning and educational resources and helps in setting up easy to manage investment plans.
 But it covers only the US markets, and financing rates are also high as compared to other brokers.
-It provides a huge basket of low-cost funds that its customers can buy or sell without commission.
+Vanguard provides a huge basket of low-cost funds that its customers can buy or sell without commission.